 It is the responsibility of each student to uphold the Vanderbilt Honor Code and to determine whether it is appropriate to schedule an appointment for a particular assignment (e.g., a take-home exam or foreign language essay).

 Number of Appointments

-Undergraduate students may schedule up to three appointments per week.
-Graduate students may schedule one appointment per week or have one walk in appointment per week.
+Undergraduate and graduate students may schedule up to three appointments per week.
+Graduate students may have one walk in appointment per week.
 Undergraduate students may also use the Writing Studio up to twice a week on a walk-in basis when consultants are available.
 Students are never permitted to have more than one appointment a day.

 Extended Sessions for Graduate Students